Skip to content

 ✨ Why Quartzite Works So Well in Kitchens

-I love showing quartzite to clients.
-Once they understand what it is, they see why it's become so popular in Massachusetts homes.
+Once clients understand what quartzite is, they see why it's become so popular in Massachusetts homes.
 From historic Colonials in Wellesley to new construction in Hopkinton, quartzite fits right in.

 Quartzite rates around 7-8 on the Mohs hardness scale.
 For context, granite is around 6-7, and marble is only 3-4.